-There came a time when he wouldn’t allow them to attend school.
-There was a gradual gradation to how far things went.
+There came a time when he wouldn’t allow the children to attend school.
+And a gradual gradation to how far things went.
 They were chained in dirty rooms and not allowed to leave them.
 They were basically starved, while Father ate quite well.

-The children were all adopted separately.
-Lex, being one of the oldest, ended up with an older family.
-She had a good life, received therapy, and became an attorney.
+The children were all adopted to different couples.
+Lex, being the oldest, ended up with an older family.
+She had a good life and people who loved her.
+She got therapy and became an attorney.